questdb/questdb.io/blog/2021-05-05-questdb-release-6-0-tsbs-benchmark.md

 [during our HN launch](https://news.ycombinator.com/item?id=23975807) last year.
 During the early stages of the project, we were inspired by vector-based append-only systems like kdb+ because of the advantages of speed and the simple code path this model brings.
-We also required that row timestamps are stored in ascending order, resulting in fast time series queries without an expensive index.
+We also required that row timestamps were stored in ascending order, resulting in fast time series queries without an expensive index.